 Heather Steele just landed on the Do Not Rent list of her favorite car rental company — Hertz.
 She says she’s been a great customer of Hertz for many years, and the banishment has her flabbergasted.
 But a dispute over a prepaid car rental refund sent her account to collections and earned her a spot on the blacklist.

 Now Heather is asking our advocacy team to step in and clear her name.
-She wants to be removed from the Do Not Rent list and have Hertz return her account to good standing.
+She wants Hertz to remove her from its Do Not Rent list and return her account to good standing.

 Can we do it?

 This case is a frustrating tale that highlights the depersonalization of customer service in many companies today.
 Heather found it impossible to find even one agent at Hertz who was willing to take a close look at the facts of her case — even though those facts included the company’s own written policy.

 The genesis of the problem that ended with Heather’s placement on the Do Not Rent list at Hertz began last winter.
 She booked a prepaid car rental for 89 days in Germany at a total cost of $1,800.
 However, her business concluded early, and she returned the car sooner than expected.

 “I should have received a refund for the 22 days that I did not use the car,” Heather explained.
 “The representative at Hertz Stuttgart refused.
 She even became hostile with me when I asked for the refund.”

 The situation began to escalate with another agent pointing out “damage” on the car.